 Organizations need not be accompanied unless the accompaniment is required by the score.
-Recorded accompaniment may not be used.
+Recorded accompaniment may not be used with the exception of Jazz and Show Choirs where recorded accompaniment Is permitted.

 2) Accompanists:

 The pianist may be an adult.
 All other instrumentalists must be eligible students.
 Instrumentation must be called for in the score or implied by the genre.
 Show Choir or Jazz Choir accompaniment may be provided by up to seven instrumentalists.